 Offline sales allow immediate receipt of payment.
 In the case of online business, the money is not credited to your account immediately.
 Once the order is placed and the sales are made, it takes a few days before the money reaches the seller.
 The payment is first received by the marketplace.
-Service fee and other deductions are made before transferring the amount to the seller.
+Service fees and other deductions are made before transferring the amount to the seller.
 The payment cycle of Amazon/Flipkart is usually 7-14 days.
 Such a long payment cycle poses some problems for newer MSMEs.
 New businesses require a regular flow of money to manage their operations.
-Razorpay has already solved delayed settlements of customer payments on its payment gateway with Early Settlements.
+Razorpay has already solved delayed settlements of customer payments on its payment gateway with Instant Settlements for Marketplace Sellers.
 You can now avail the same experience if you are selling on online marketplaces with your RazorpayX account.

 These marketplaces charge a certain fee from the sellers for the services they provide.
 This could be very high in some cases.
 The payment is transferred to the seller only after making the fee deductions from the amount.
 The high commissions make it difficult for small businesses to maintain profitability.

 More focus on the product instead of the brand

 These big marketplaces consist of hundreds of brands selling similar products.
 This makes it hard for customers to focus on the brand.
 The focus of the customers remains on the product rather than the brand to which it belongs.
 Selling on Amazon and Flipkart is not an ideal approach for businesses focusing on establishing a brand image.